Moldova

 • Dentistry

-• No need for prior approval on behalf of the family doctor.
+• No prior approval is required from the family doctor.

 Travel Health Insurance